CNCSMonster/prioritydeque/readme.md

 it is developed based on "container/heap",which is a standard library

-with this data structure,you can push data in it with O(n) time-complexity,and get the min or max value of all the values in it with O(logn) time-complexity. you can also use PopMax or PopMin to remove the  max or min value in it. for now,it has not been able to remove any value from it yet.
+with this data structure,you can push data in it with O(logn) time-complexity,and get the min or max value of all the values in it with O(1) time-complexity. you can also use PopMax or PopMin to remove the  max or min value in it. for now,it has not been able to remove any value from it yet.